jolars/normreg/paper/rebuttal.md

 that the term $c_j \mathbf{1}^\intercal \boldsymbol{\varepsilon}$ should
 be present in the numerator as well, which we have no corrected.
 It does not affect the result, however, since the expectation of this term is 0.

+Thank you for pointing this out.
+There is indeed a mistake in the equation, although it should not in fact be $\tilde{\boldsymbol{x}}_j$.
+Instead, the term
+$c_j \mathbf{1}^\intercal \boldsymbol{\varepsilon}$ should be present in the numerator
+as well, which we have now corrected.
+This correction doesn't affect the result since the expectation of this term is 0.

 ## Reviewer 3